What is CRO?

 Each stage of the funnel carries a specific function; if one stage of the funnel is optimized, more prospects trickle down to the next stage, and this process continues.
 Contrary to what many marketers believe, the marketing funnel doesn’t end with a click of your post-click landing page call-to-action button.
 Instead, it continues down to the retention stage:

 Top of the Funnel Strategies

-The purpose of top of the funnel content is to engage your prospects and help them discover how your product is the optimal solution for the problem they’re experiencing.
-This is the funnel stage where you look for indirect customer acquisition and brand awareness (e.g. soft sell) — so the content used at this stage is primarily educational.
+Top of the funnel content engages your prospects and helps them discover how your product is the optimal solution for the problem they’re experiencing.
+This is the funnel stage where you look for indirect customer acquisition and brand awareness (e.g., soft sell) — so the content used at this stage is primarily educational.

 Top of the funnel marketing involves the following content formats:

 The stage is about educating your audience and maximizing brand awareness.
 It’s not about convincing prospects to buy your product; that comes later in the funnel.

 The goal at this stage of the funnel is direct customer acquisition because at this stage you’ve already engaged your leads with basic information about your brand — and now you need them to buy.

 You should produce and promote content at this stage to align a buyer’s need with relevant products in your arsenal.

 Some middle of the funnel content techniques are: